 The recipient must retain financial records, supporting documentation, statistical records, and all other records pertinent to the NEH award for three years from the date of submission of the final FFR.
-When the conditions of an award require program income to be reported, the recipient must retain pertinent records for three years from the date of submission of the last required income report.
+When the conditions of an award require the recipient to report program income, the recipient must retain pertinent records for three years from the date of submission of the last required income report.
 The recipient must retain records for real property and equipment acquired with NEH funds for three years after final disposition.